elizabeth-poggie/elizabeth-poggie/_content/notes/15-W24-intro-to-programming.md

 ❌ inefficient
 ```

-When we RickRoll with code, we need to optimize the strategy.
+When we RickRoll with code, we ALWAYS need to optimize the strategy.

 ## Solution 2